mikeoleary/mikeoleary.github.io/_posts/2024-01-02-graceful-k8s-shutdowns-for-better-load-balancing.md

 - [Kubernetes best practices: terminating with grace](https://cloud.google.com/blog/products/containers-kubernetes/kubernetes-best-practices-terminating-with-grace).
 This nice summary of events is a clear overview of the pod termination lifecycle.
 - [Graceful Shutdown with Lifecycle preStop Hook](https://www.datree.io/resources/kubernetes-guide-graceful-shutdown-with-lifecycle-prestop-hook).
 Another good article on best practices with PreStop hooks.
 - [Pod Lifecycle](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) documentation.
+- [pod-graceful-drain](https://github.com/foriequal0/pod-graceful-drain) - here's another clever hack: intercept pod deletion API calls and isolate a pod instead of terminating it.
+This is for further reading if interested.

 [^1]: This is true for services of type ClusterIP and LoadBalancer, where the load balancer is aware of individual pod IP addresses.
 This is not true for services of type NodePort, where the load balancer will direct traffic only to node IP addresses.
 [^2]: There are also other components within Kubernetes that do not proxy traffic, but must subscribe to changes to endpoints.
 For example, CoreDNS must keep track of IP addresses for [headless services](https://kodekloud.com/blog/kubernetes-headless-service/), and the [Cloud Controller Manager](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) will need to know pod IP addresses in order to update cloud load balancers.